-In infrared spectroscopy the sample is irradiated with polychromatic light and a photon of light is absorbed when the frequency (energy) of the absorbed light matches the energy required for a particular bond to vibrate within the sample.
-In order for a vibration to be infrared active the molecular dipole moment must change during the vibration.
+In infrared (IR) spectroscopy the sample is irradiated with polychromatic light and a photon of light is absorbed when the frequency (energy) of the absorbed light matches the energy required for a particular bond to vibrate within the sample.
+For a vibration to be IR-active the molecular dipole moment must change during the vibration.

 This instrument is also equipped with a Bruker BioATR II Unit that is specifically designed for the investigation of temperature-induced unfolding, refolding and denaturation processes of proteins in aqueous media using only 10-20 µL of sample.
 A programmable thermostat can produce temperatures from 5 to 95°C and can be set up for automatic ramping.
 The option for flow-through analysis is also available.

 The Bruker Tensor 27 spectrometer is equipped to collect spectra over the MIR spectral range (7000 - 600 cm-1).
-It is coupled to the Hyperion 3000 microscope which has an MCT (Mercury Cadmium Telluride) and FPA (Focal Plane Array) detector allowing collection of spectra in single point, mapping or imaging modes.
+It is coupled to the Hyperion 3000 microscope which has an MCT (Mercury Cadmium Telluride) detector allowing collection of spectra in single point and mapping modes.

-Mapping involves the collection of spectra from specific, user-defined regions of interest using points, lines or grids, while imaging is the simultaneous collection of spectra using a 64 x64 FPA detector with each of the 4096 pixels in the array representing a spectrum.
+Mapping involves the collection of spectra from specific, user-defined regions of interest using points, lines or grids.
 2D/3D false colour maps are generated by plotting the intensity/area/peak-ratio of a characteristic peak(s) vs. the spatial x, y co-ordinates to obtain a visual distribution of one or more characteristic functional groups.

 Specialised objectives are available for attenuated total reflectance (ATR) and grazing angle (GA) experiments and a live cell incubator accessory enables real-time analysis of changes in live cells under culture conditions.